A Weierstrass Representation Formula for Discrete Harmonic Surfaces: Trivalent Enneper surface as numerical examples

-For the well-definedness of $X$, we may show that the formula (\ref{eq:enneper}) is closed along any closed path in the hexagonal lattice. \begin{lemma} For any $z_0, \ldots, z_5, z_0$ be a closed path in a regular hexagonal lattice in $\C$, the formula {\rm (\ref{eq:enneper})} is closed along the path. \end{lemma} \begin{proof} Let coordinates of $z_0, \ldots, z_6$ and $z_7, \ldots, z_{12}$ be
+For the well-definedness of $X$, we may show that the formula \eqref{eq:enneper} is closed along any closed path in the hexagonal lattice. \begin{Lemma} For any $z_1, \ldots, z_5$, and $z_6$ be a closed path in a regular hexagonal lattice in $\C$, the formula {\rm \eqref{eq:enneper}} is closed along the path. \end{Lemma}